vellum-ai/vellum-python-sdks/examples/workflows/mcp_toolbox/README.md

 ### Example Queries

-Once the demo is running, you can ask questions like:
+Once the workflow is running, you can ask questions like:

 ```
 Find hotels in Basel with Basel in its name.